2021 Rijeka local elections

 The 2021 Rijeka local elections were the elections for the 15th mayor of Rijeka, the two deputy mayors and the 31 members of the Rijeka City Council.
 It was a part of the Croatian local elections which were held on 16 May 2021.

 The incumbent mayor, Vojko Obersnel of the Social Democratic Party (SDP), announced on 6 November 2020 that he would be retiring at the end of his sixth consecutive term in office.
 The first round saw Marko Filipović (30.25%) and Davor Štimac (16.10%).
-Filipović is defending the "long-time stronghold" of the SDP against independent centre-right candidate Štimac.
+Filipović was defending the "long-time stronghold" of the SDP against independent centre-right candidate Štimac.